 Do you qualify for FirstNet?

 We have 2 types of eligible Public Safety Entities, Primary Users and Extended Primary Users.
 Primary Users are Public Safety Entities that act as first responders, the agencies who are at an emergency scene first.
-This includes law enforcement, fire protection services, emergency (911) call dispatching and government Public Safety Answering Points, emergency planning and management offices, and ambulance safety services.
+This includes law enforcement, fire protection services, emergency medical services, emergency (911) call dispatching and government Public Safety Answering Points, emergency planning and management offices, and ambulance services.

 Extended Primary Users are those agencies, organizations, non-profit or for-profit companies that provide public safety services in support of Primary Users.
 They provide mitigation, remediation, overhaul, clean-up, restoration, or other such services during or after an incident.